Internship Tips and Resources

 Where can students get more information?

-- Find upcoming events on Handshake and the Career Center’s events page.
+- Find upcoming events on Handshake and the Career Engagement’s events page.

-- Sign up for Career Mails curated by Career Center counselors and student support team.
+- Sign up for Career Mails curated by Career Engagement’s counselors and student support team.

 For more tips and resources on internships, check out a continuation of our conversation with Shana and Adrianne in the upcoming article, How to Find the Right Internship.